kristiyanmaslarov/Audits/Contests/MorphoBlue.md

 #### Recommendation:
 The current rounding is done in favor of the borrower.
 It's recommended to do in favor of the liquidator, in order to prevent this error from happening.

+### [L-01]- Missing address(this) check results in locked funds.

-### [L-01]- This applies for two of the functions that allow calling them on behalf of an address without the need of their explicit auhorization(Morpho::supply and Morpho::addCollateral).
+This applies for two of the functions that allow calling them on behalf of an address without the need of their explicit auhorization(Morpho::supply and Morpho::addCollateral).
 If done on behalf of the contract address caller's funds will get permanently stuck in the contract.

 #### Recommendation:
 Add an extra security check in those functions, not allowing to operate on behalf of address(this).

+### [L-02]- Limited marked supply.

-### [L-02] At present, the lending protocol sets the maximum market supply at the maximum value of uint128.
+At present, the lending protocol sets the maximum market supply at the maximum value of uint128.
 While this limit appears generous for most tokens, it poses potential constraints for tokens with either high supplies or an extensive number of decimals.
 Notably, tokens with 36 decimals are capped at 340(2128 / 10 36), which could be insufficient.
 While unlikely for the high decimals case, this limitation becomes more pronounced for tokens with exceptionally high supplies(this has same effect as a high number of decimals), potentially impeding the protocol's ability to effectively handle tokens with significant diluted values(e.g. SHIB token).

 #### Recommendation:
 Manage market supplies with a more generous unsigned integer type such as uint256.

+### [L-03]- Persistens stuck tokens without function invocation.

-### [L-03] Tokens sent directly to the contract without interacting with any of its functions become permanently stuck, creating a scenario where these assets are inaccessible within the lending platform, and cannot be absorbed into the protocol, nor be withdrawn.
+Tokens sent directly to the contract without interacting with any of its functions become permanently stuck, creating a scenario where these assets are inaccessible within the lending platform, and cannot be absorbed into the protocol, nor be withdrawn.

 #### Recommendation:
 Add a skim function similar to Uniswap V2 so the locked tokens are added to a market supply, so the tokens aren't wasted and they contribute to the stability of the supply.